cmadsen/vldocking/wiki/tutorial7.md

  * The *Open Cascade* renderer with java bindings provides a high performance simulation and 2D/3D rendering engine, and is used in industrial contexts.
  * The *Java3D* applications rely on an OpenGL or DirectX heavyweight binding and are used in many scientific/modeling projects.
- * The *JOGL project *(and probably the future OpenGL JSR-231 official extension) provides an OpenGL pipeline to Swing applications.
+ * The *JOGL project*(and probably the future OpenGL JSR-231 official extension) provides an OpenGL pipeline to Swing applications.
 It is faster (especially visible when rendering animations) on low end systems when using its heavyweight renderer instead of the Swing one.
  * The *JDIC browser component* allows you to embed a native browser (much better than JEditorPane !) into a Swing application.
 Unfortunately, it's a heavyweight component.
 But include it in a Dockable and you application will rock !
 (It's not yet perfect due to some resource management bugs in JDIC, but works fine with community workarounds in most cases)
  * Many *legacy applications* that have been adapted to be displayed as AWT Canvas / ActiveX are still beeing used(and will probably remain for a long time).

-=== So is there a workaround ? ===
+### So is there a workaround ?

 The answer is YES !

-But, you must be aware it will work only beginning *with Java 1.5 * (J2SE 5.0).
+But, you must be aware it will work only beginning *with Java 1.5* (J2SE 5.0).

 The workaround is based on a new method : `Container.setComponentZOrder(Component comp, int order)` that has been added to AWT in jdk 1.5.